 One of the keys to long-term success for the REIT is to continue to build on a core philosophy of continuous improvement in all aspects of the business.
 This is consistently applied to activities such as day to day property operations, property acquisitions, capital investments, financing and administrative matters.
-The InterRent team has a proven track record of creating value through repositioning rental properties, providing both the experience and ability necessary to continue to grow, improve the REIT, and create value for Unitholders.
+The InterRent team has a proven track record of creating value through repositioning rental properties.
+The team has both the experience and ability necessary to continue to grow and improve the REIT, which we believe will continue to create value for Unitholders.